Anti-Inflammatory Diet for Migraine

 - Include avocados and quality nuts, including nut butters.

 - Omega-3 fatty acids are important, so include fish in the diet, as well as eggs.
 Include a supplement if this is not possible.

-- Fiber intake is important – if choosing cereals, pick a cereal with 4 to 5 grams per serving.
+- Fiber intake is important.
+When choosing cereals, pick a cereal with 4 to 5 grams of fiber per serving.